 For bringing a strong African voice to the debate on food security, which has had a profound influence on governments and was instrumental in translating the agenda of the Comprehensive Africa Agriculture Development Programme (CAADP) from a mere concept into decisive action.

-For his leadership in devising scientific approaches to landscape and soil fertility management that have won widespread support from farmers, leading to the reversal of land degradation in Ethiopia, encouraged the large-scale uptake of efficient fertilizer use, and increased incomes for millions of rural people.
+For his leadership in devising scientific approaches to landscape and soil fertility management that have won widespread support from farmers, leading to the reversal of land degradation in Ethiopia, encouraged the large-scale uptake of efficient fertilizer use, and

 For her years of innovative research and advocacy work, that strengthened food and environmental policies in southern Africa, and for her global leadership in bringing civil society influence to bear on major issues, like the role of agriculture in confronting climate change.